-Fig. 7.15: Diagram for determining the additional distance Z_F with lack of floor space H_F If wheels are mounted near the side wall, always add an additional distance $Z_F > 150$ mm.
+Fig. 7.15: Diagram for determining the additional distance Z_F with lack of floor space H_F .
+With a vehicle height of less than 50 mm, an additional distance Z_F of 150 mm is always required.
+If wheels are mounted near the side wall, always add an additional distance $Z_F > 150$ mm.